-B ackground: Salt has been recorded to negatively impacts rice crop's seedling and reproductive stages.
+B ackground: It has been recorded that salt negatively impacts rice crop's seedling and reproductive stages.
 Globally, soil salinity is 2nd most important abiotic factor, profoundly impacting rice productivity.
-The purpose of current research is to induce salinity tolerance in salt sensitive varieties of Basmati rice [Basmati-385 (Bas-385), Super Basmati (Sup-Bas) and Basmati-2000 (Bas-2000)] by use of in vitro step-up NaCl treatment method.
+The purpose of current research is to persuade tolerance for salinity in salt sensitive varieties of Basmati rice [Basmati-385 (Bas-385), Super Basmati (Sup-Bas) and Basmati-2000 (Bas-2000)] by use of in vitro step-up NaCl treatment method.

-Methods: The in vitro step up NaCl treatment method was used to produce salt-tolerant calli from salt-sensitive Basmati rice varieties.
-The regeneration of these salt-tolerant calli in a salt-free medium led to the M_1 generation.
-Subsequently, M_2 and M_3 generations were cultivated and grown under salt stress conditions.
+Methods: The in vitro step up NaCl treatment method was used to produce salt-tolerant calli from saltsensitive Basmati rice varieties.
+The regeneration of these salt-tolerant calli in a salt-free medium led to the $M_1$ generation.
+Subsequently, $M_2$ and $M_3$ generations were cultivated and garnered under salt stress conditions.